westchesterbahai/westchesterbahai.github.io/_special-events/nyc_general_info.md

 diverse and second most widespread religion.
 Email <admin@westchesterbahais.org> for Zoom link and password.

-* 04/05 - "What is the significance of the festival of Ridván?"
+* 05/03 - "What is the festival of Ridvan?"
+* 05/10 - "What does it mean to be a Baha'i?"
+* 05/17 - "The importance of service to Baha'is"
-* 04/12 - "Is it possible to eliminate the extremes of wealth and poverty?"
+* 05/24 - "Exploring the mystical writings of Baha'u'llah"
-* 04/19 - "Why is the equality of women and men central to the Bahá'i Faith?"
+* 05/31 - "The role of art and technology in the Baha'i Faith"
-* 04/26 - "An Interfaith Devotional Gathering"
+* 06/07 - "Interfaith Devotional Gathering."